 The dean and the Executive Committee shall conduct a preliminary review of all candidate dossiers and the independent recommendations of the review committee members including the department chair and the consolidated 'External Reviewer Summary of Comments Worksheet' in November.
 During its deliberations, the dean and the Executive Committee may invite the review committee members including the department chair to an Executive Committee meeting to discuss their reviews and recommendations of the candidate.
 The dean and Executive Committee will then draft a preliminary recommendation to the candidate by December that includes gaps as well as requests for clarification and/or additional information.
-Candidates have until January 1 to respond to the preliminary recommendation and provide the required clarifications and/or additional information.
+Candidates have until January 1 to respond to the preliminary recommendational information.
 During this time, the dean and the Executive Committee may also return a recommendation to a review committee member with specific instructions for further review.